LiShiSangZi/remixure/README.md

   // Exclude folder. node_modules is the default folder.
 Do not need to add it.
   exclude: [/iconfont/],
 }
+exports.entry = {
+  // This is the entry file configuration.
+  // By default entry files will be all jsx/js file under src's root folder.
+  // If you want to exclude some file, you need to do as follows:

+}

 exports.enableAntD = true;  // If you are using antd.